artsy/artsy.github.io/_posts/2019-09-10-unbearable-lightness-of-refactoring.markdown

 end
 order_processor.on_success
 ```
-Well, this at least is lot more readable.
+Well, this at least is a lot more readable.

 ### Get The Change to Production

-Next question is how to get this to production.
+The next question is how to get this to production.
 We tried to isolate this specific refactoring by:

 * Open a PR that only focuses on our refactoring
 * Make sure in the PR above we don't touch any API level tests and make sure all these tests still pass.
 This would give us more confidence that we are not impacting our existing clients.